TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ```

-This is how the sensor is wired, we're using a 10k resistor and 5V:
+This is how the sensor is wired, we're using a 10k resistor and 5V power:

 | ![Wind vane wiring](wind_vane_wiring.png) |
 | :---------------------------------------: |
 |         Wind vane wiring diagram          |

-Then we tried to get all the sensors connected at the same time.
-We went outside for testing.
-Everything was working properly.
+Lastly, we tried to get all the sensors connected and working at the same time.
+We went outside to test this.
+Luckily everything was working properly.

 ## Week 4 (23-5-2022 - 29-5-2022)

 ### Day 1 (Monday)

-Today, we started to apply the feedback we got during the meeting with the client.
-So we went back to the drawing board to redesign the personal page, as it was too bland and needed to look cleaner and be more vibrant.
+Today, we started with applying the feedback we got during the meeting with the client.
+She was not very happy about our current design for the webpages.
+So we went back to the drawing board to redesign the personal page, as it was too bland, needed to look cleaner and be more vibrant.
 So we added a background grayscaled of the orange background delivered to us by our client:

 | ![Personal page redesign](personalpage_design.png) |
 | :------------------------------------------------: |